| expand content | forums | advertise |

 Creating the Torrent

 You cannot change any part of the download once it is created.
-For example, if you create a torrent from a folder named 'WEDDING', you must not modify the contents of the folder.
+For example, if you create a torrent from a folder named 'WEDDING', you must not modify the contents of the folder by adding any new files to the folder as those will not get sent.

 1. Place all your files that you want to share in one folder.